 Palliative Care Unit

-If you require rehabilitation, our program at MSH provides a holistic, integrated collection of services designed to promote quality of life for you and your family.
-By taking an interdisciplinary approach, we are able to work with and support you to maximize your physical, psychological, cognitive, spiritual and social well-being.
+If you require rehabilitation, our program at Oak Valley Health provides a holistic, integrated collection of services designed to promote quality of life for you and your family.
+By taking an interdisciplinary approach, we are able to work with and support you to maximize your physical, psychological, cognitive, spiritual, and social well-being.